 Frequently Asked Questions

-Psychology graduate student volunteers will be solicited in the spring semester to review the PIG applications.
+Psychology graduate student volunteers will be solicited over the Summer to review the PIG applications.
 Reviewers will be assigned to applications based on their expertise and its relevance to the proposed project.
-Because of the departments small size and even smaller areas, reviewers may not always come from an applicant’s area.
+Because of the department’s small size and even smaller areas, reviewers may not always come from an applicant’s area.

-Q: I have some questions/comments/feedback, who do I contact?
+6. I have questions/comments/feedback about the PIG, who do I contact?